Gregor-Mendel-Institute/SNPmatch/README.md

 ## Installation & Usage

 The below steps deal with running SNPmatch on a local machine.
+This was also tested in Python 3.

 ### Using pip: